choosehappy/HistoBlur/README.md

 in which a patch can either be clear, mildly blurry or highly blurry.
 The associated patches and labels with the artificially applied levels of blurriness are used as a training set for the model.
 The model then trains for the indicated number of epochs and the saved model weights for the best performing model are outputed in the output directory.
-These trained model weights can then be used to detect blurry areas in other WSI of the same straining type.
+These trained model weights can then be used to detect blurry areas in other WSI of the same staining type.

 # Detection